DashboardCode/BsMultiSelect/README.md

 * it was not tested on bootstrap dialog

-* no 'smart tracking' of dynamic changes in options - do detach/attach
+* no 'smart tracking' of dynamic changes in options - do detach/attach at the end of changes

 * no placeholder support (`data-placeholder` or smth like this)